NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 - **Exhibit** your project in the IM End of Semester Show
 - **Take** photos / video of your installation in the show
 - **Deinstall** your work at end of show
-- **Update** your blog post with the documentation of your installation (due end of day Sunday, Dec 15 - no extension possible)
+- **Update** your blog post with the documentation of your installation (due end of day Friday, Dec 13 - no extension possible)

 - Your installation must be **up and running at 4:30pm** - this counts towards your grade for the final installation
 - Exhibition is open from 5-7pm - you must have someone present from your group at all times
 - Be ready to give a short tour / explanation of your project
+    - Your "presentation" of your installation to actual visitors will be assessed
 - You are responsible for returning all borrowed equipment and leaving your space in a clean state at the end of the show
     - Equipment that was checked out must be checked back in (returned and barcode scanned)
+- Have a great break!

 <!--
 - Wed Dec 13 - Space setup (tables, power installed)